 Taxi: Berry Street is just a 10 minute taxi ride from the Melbourne CBD.
 To book a taxi call Yellow Cabs on 13 22 27.

 Parking: There are plenty of 2 hours parking spaces around Berry Street, check Buckingham Street, Kent Street, Laity Street or Lincoln Street.
 Four hour parking is available in Risley St. An all-day parking option is the Coles Richmond Plaza carpark off Church Street.
 The cost for all day parking is $16 and is a 10 minute walk from the office.

 More about Y-Change

 Y-Change was piloted in 2016 as a youth leadership and social change project.
-It was developed through a collaboration between a small group of young people with lived experience of disadvantage (Damian Matthews, Lily Graham and Crystal Moon) and the Berry Street Childhood Institute’s Senior Advisor Youth Engagement (Lauren Oliver).
+It was developed through a collaboration between a small group of young people with lived experience of disadvantage (Damian Matthews, Lily Graham and Crystal Moon) and Berry Street’s Senior Advisor Youth Engagement (Lauren Oliver).